 What is practical is trampling the freedom of the people.
 It is highly practical to remain silent while the migrant labourers perished.
-It is also practical to help the rich to become richer and to tell the common man that some oil would also “trickle down” to them, like sops thrown at strays.
+It is also practical to help the rich become richer and tell the common man that some oil would also “trickle down” to them, like sops thrown at strays.
 If that’s the idea of being practical, is it something worth aspiring for?

 One last thing about being a dreamer and a realist.
-Whatever man has achieved or created have been possible because some men dreamt of and pursued some idea, termed as ‘utopia’ by their contemporaries.
+Whatever man has achieved or created has been possible because some men dreamt of and pursued ideas, termed as ‘utopia’ by their contemporaries.
 All inventions and discoveries (including in outer space) followed such dreams.
 For example, the realist sceptics never thought that the utopian idea of a man-made spaceship going on interplanetary missions would ever come true!

 Therefore, while a practical approach may bring immediate appreciation, it would only be short-lived.
 For any long-term and robust achievement, one must be a dreamer, or an idealist, even if the idea is called ‘utopian’ by the opponents.
 After all, if we aim high only then we can at least go some distance in achieving it.
-If the aim itself is low, so will be the achievement.
+If the aim itself is low, so will the achievement.

-We must have the strong belief that the poet’s dream can and surely be achieved, today or tomorrow, and our country will surely awake “into that heaven of freedom”.
+We must have a strong belief that the poet’s dream can and surely be achieved, today or tomorrow, and our country will awake “into that heaven of freedom”.